La Paloma

 "La Paloma", "The Dove" in English, is a popular Spanish song that has been produced and reinterpreted in diverse cultures, settings, arrangements, and recordings over the last 140 years.
 The song was written by the Spanish Basque composer Sebastián Iradier (later Yradier) around 1860 after a visit to Cuba.
+Iradier was to die in obscurity within a few years, never to learn how popular his song would become.

-In 1879, it was registered at the copyright office in Madrid as a "Canción Americana con acompañamiento de Piano".
-Iradier was to die in obscurity within few years, never to learn how popular his song would become.
+In 1879, the song was registered at the copyright office in Madrid as a "Canción Americana con acompañamiento de Piano".

 Very quickly, "La Paloma" became popular outside of Spain, particularly in Mexico, and soon spread around the world.
 In many places, including Afghanistan, Cuba, Colombia, Hawaii, the Philippines, Germany, Romania, Venezuela, Zanzibar, and Goa it gained the status of a quasi-folk song.
 Over the years, the popularity of "La Paloma" has surged and receded periodically, but never subsided.
 It may be considered one of the first universal popular hits and has appealed to artists of diverse musical backgrounds.
-There are more than one thousand versions of this song, and together with "Yesterday" by The Beatles, is one of the most-recorded songs in the history of music; it is certainly the most-recorded Spanish song.
+There are more than one thousand versions of this song.
+Together with "Yesterday" by The Beatles it is one of the most-recorded songs in the history of music and certainly the most-recorded Spanish song.